Below are some recommendations for some of the many things you can do on your vacation, plus some tips.

 — WHERE TO FIND IT —

-You can find leis at many stores including Times Market, Longs Drugs, and Walmart.
+You can find leis at many stores including Times Market, Longs Drugs, Target, and Walmart.
 There are also various little shops that sell them such as in Chinatown.